-Corridor 7: Alien Invasion is a sci-fi first-person shooter developed and published by Capstone for the PC in February 1994.
+Corridor 7: Alien Invasion is a sci-fi first-person shooter developed and published by Capstone for the PC (running MS-DOS) in March 1994.

 Corridor 7 plays like traditional first-person shooters of the early 90s.
 One key difference is that the player must kill a certain number of aliens per level in addition to finding the exit for each level.
 The difficulty choice not only determines the number of aliens spawned, but the number of aliens required to finish each level.